 vi.
-Assignment to Non-Title IX-Related or Title IX-Related Hearing Procedure
+Assignment to Non-Title IX-Related or Title IX-Related Hearing Procedure vii.
+Title IX Hearing Procedures

-At the conclusion of the investigation, if the University has not previously determined that the case meets the threshold for the Title IX grievance procedure, the Title IX Coordinator will make a final determination as to whether to proceed under the Title IX or Non-Title IX Grievance Procedures.
-If the case does not meet the threshold and jurisdiction for Title IX, the Title IX Coordinator will dismiss the case for purposes of Title IX and will refer the case as appropriate.
+At the conclusion of the investigation, if the University has not previously determined that the case meets the threshold for the Title IX grievance procedure, the Title IX Coordinator will make a final determination as to whether to proceed under the Title Grievance Procedure or the Institutionally Established Grievance Procedure.